 How long should I stay in each place for?

 This is where I would say have a rough plan, but be flexible!
-You might decide you love one place and want to stay there longer, or you might get somewhere and realise you hate it and want to leave right away.
+You might decide you love one place and want to stay there longer.
+Equally, might get somewhere and realise you hate it and want to leave right away.

-*by place I mean town, city, beach, island etc.
+*by a place I mean town, city, beach, island etc.

 Will I need a visa?
 If so, how do I get a visa?

 Now this will really all depend on the country you’re from.
 I’m British and for me travelling and getting into all the countries I’ve been to has been pretty easy.
 But unfortunately the same can’t be said for everyone I’ve met.
 Where you’re from, how long you plan to stay, and whether you choose to work can influence the type of visa you need.
 Some countries allow you to get a visa on arrival, whereas in some other countries you must go through a process beforehand which might require a visa invitation letter.
 The best way to check what exactly you need is to go onto the official government embassy website for that country.
-Alternatively you can go on the government website for your home country.
-For example if you’re from England visit www.gov.uk/foreign-travel-advice .
+Alternatively, you can go on the government website for your home country.
+For

 How much money will I need?

 This really depends on your budget, how long you’ll be travelling for and what kind of traveller you are.
 I’ve met people in Southeast Asia who stay in £2-3 hostels, eat for less than £5 and spend no more than £10 a day.
-On the other hand I’ve also met travellers who’ll spend £10-20 just on one night in a hotel, and others who’ll spend the same amount of money just on alcohol alone each night.
+On the other hand, I’ve also met travellers who’ll spend £10-20 per night in a hotel, and others who’ll spend the same amount of money just on alcohol alone each night.